mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 ### The tools used in the Service Catalog

-The Gruntwork Service Catalog is built to be used with the following tools:
+The Gruntwork Service Catalog is designed to be deployed using the following tools:

 1. [Terraform](https://www.terraform.io/).
 Used to define and manage most of the basic infrastructure, such as servers, databases, load balancers, and networking.
 The Gruntwork Service Catalog is compatible with pure, open source